omeresas/chimney-fire-app/README.md

 - `POST /model/update`: With an empty request body.

-Depending on the computation power allocated to the the Azure app container, this process may take from 10 minutes to an even longer period.
+Depending on the computation power allocated to the the Azure app container, this process may take from 10 minutes to a couple of hours.
 The successful response will be a JSON object with the following content:

 ```json
 {